HackYourFuture/curriculum/student-manual.md

 If you feel reason 3 applies to you, it is crucial not to wait and hope things get better with time.
 As the speed of our curriculum is very high, you have to take initiative and reach out to us for HELP.
 Again, good programmers ask for help.
 Those that do not ask for help, will never become good programmers.

-# Chapter 5: Core Values and Code of Conduct <a name="values"></a>

-[This RePo](https://github.com/HackYourFuture/culture) lays out our core values.
-These core values are leading for all of us involved in HackYourFuture: staff, alumni, students and teachers.
-They are leading in how we learn and teach and interact with each other.
-Please read them carefully.

-Also make sure to read and sign our code of conduct, you can find it [here](https://github.com/HackYourFuture/curriculum/blob/master/welcome.md).
-If you have any questions, feel free to ask them during introduction day.

 # Final thoughts <a name="thoughts"></a>